What is the best time of day to trade stocks? The answer may surprise you.

 The best time of day to trade stocks is not at market open for the average amateur trader.
 Professional traders will often fade stocks at market open.
 For example, if the market gaps up and rises, professional traders will short the market for the anticipated move down.
 If the market gaps down and falls, professional traders will go long the market for the anticipated move up.

 Let us take a look at a trade I made today, and lost 5% on for not respecting the best time of the day to trade rule.
-Folks, if you’re new then you should know that GuerillaStockTrading.com is real.
-This is not some fake stock trading website that only shows it’s winning trades and never talks about losing trades.
-There is no such thing as an honest stock trading blogger that doesn’t have losing trades.
 The best you can do is limit your losses with a disciplined stop loss and then learn from your mistakes.
 A wise trader will learn from the mistakes of others so that he doesn’t make the same mistakes.

-I got an alert from Jason Bond at market open that he was watching RCON and had added it to his watch list.
-I was intrigued by the +143% revenue growth.
+I was intrigued by the +143% revenue growth of RCON from my watch list.
 The chart on Finviz looked sweet and had a candle over candle at market open (ultimately by the close of the day, the big green candle turned into a red spinning top).
 Click on the chart below to enlarge:

 RCON is in the oil and gas services sector and sells fracking equipment in China and I liked that.
 The catalyst is the annual shareholder meeting conference call scheduled for June 30, 2014 and the possibility that it will run up this week.
 Even the Finviz chart looked like a sweet pullback with a candle over candle reversal.
-I didn’t wait to see if Jason Bond was going to buy RCON off the watch list, I just jumped in quickly because it started to run.
+I jumped in quickly because it started to run.
 However, the trade turned into a horrible one with me effectively buying high, then selling low as my -5% stop loss kicked in: